THE WHAT

 You, of course.
 ACME invites any and all horror directors with a short film to send in an application to be a part of this year's Lambertville Halloween Festival.
 We do not have any particular restrictions on exclusivity or how old the film is.
 We believe that good horror is good horror regardless of which audiences have already seen it or how long the film has been in the can.
 We welcome shorts from 10 seconds to 44 minutes!

-Best Heady Horror Short
+Best Pure Horror

 Best Special Effects